Employee Development Program

 The Employee Development Program has partnered with the Institute for Academic Excellence located in the Kight Center for Emerging Technologies to offer an array of state-of-the-art technology training.
 Offerings are faculty-focused.

-The EDP program identified the need to better integrate new faculty into the institution, and supports them through the Focus on New Faculty program.
+This program helps integrate new faculty into the institution, and supports them through the Focus on New Faculty program.
 This initiative allows new faculty to quickly transform into comfortable faculty, and easily adapt to the College’s culture.
 It provides education and opportunities for new faculty to form college-wide relationships with other faculty, staff, administrators and other departments, which is vital to their first year and future successes at IRSC.
 A new-faculty-specific group works with all new full-time faculty of the institution to provide offerings on topics such as student success, equity and inclusiveness, tenure and promotion, grant development and technology, as well as college services.

 New Faculty Mentors